jaredlandau/Vesuvius-Grandprize-Winner-Plus/README.md

 ### WandB

 If this is your first time running the script, you may be prompted to set up a [WandB](https://wandb.ai/site) account.
 Setting up an account is quick and easy, and allows you to view your results and statistics on their online dashboard, so I'd highly recommend doing so.

+## Changelog
+* Added the option to select the number of layers to perform inference on
+* Added the option to select the starting layer for an inference run
+* Added detailed filenames to generated predictions, including layer and timestamp data
+* Added detailed console outputs, so that users can easily track the progress of inference runs
+* Fixed a persistent divide-by-zero error in inference_timesformer.py
+* Refactored inference_timesformer.py
+* Merged eval_scrolls and train_scrolls directories, to prevent data duplication
+* Cleaned up home directory to simplify user experience

 ## License